Vasectomy Reversal

 Azoospermia & Abnormal Semen Quality

-Azoospermia is the absence, or extremely low presence, of sperm in the ejaculate.
+Azoospermia is the absence of sperm in the ejaculate.
 Abnormal semen quality in ejaculate refers to quality issues with sperm in the semen that can make the sperm unable to achieve fertilization of an egg.

 Varicoceles